davidmpinho/public-vs-priv-schools/README.md

     - Missing data imputation;
     - Measurement error.

-2. Make corrections to the 2016 data set (the website I'm scraping it from has a different format for the tables in that year).

-3. Manually gather the coordinates for ~640 schools (this will be fun...).
+2. Manually gather the coordinates for ~640 schools (this will be fun...).

-4. Fit the model analyze the results (this will actually be fun, but it never lasts).
+3. Fit the model analyze the results (this will actually be fun, but it never lasts).

-5. Write an article about it (maybe with a dashboard?).
+4. Write an article about it.
+The idea is to have a more technical case study on using complex models with small data sets (similar to [Michael Betancourt's](https://betanalpha.github.io/writing/) case studies, but with more applied, rather than introductory, material), and then a more accessible article showing the results with a dashboard.

-### Major TODOs for the second question
+### Major to-do tasks for the second question

-1. Everything (but it is *much* more straightforward to model this and clean the data).
+1. Figure out the causal model.
+I am pretty sure I can't put every variable in there.
+2. Based on the causal model, merge the data sets with whatever is needed.
+3. Build a model for this (similar to the first one, but simpler).